Lowther Hall Anglican Grammar School

-Lowther Hall Anglican Grammar School, most often referred to simply as Lowther Hall, is a private, comprehensive single-sex primary and secondary day school for girls, located in Essendon, an inner suburb of Melbourne, Victoria, Australia.
+The Lowther Hall Anglican Grammar School, most often referred to simply as Lowther Hall, is an Anglican independent, comprehensive single-sex girls' primary and secondary day school, located in Essendon, an inner suburb of Melbourne, Victoria, Australia.

-Established in 1920, the school has a non-selective enrolment policy and currently caters for 900 students from Kindergarten to Year 12.
+Established in 1920, the school has a non-selective enrolment policy and As of 2007 catered for 900 students from Kindergarten to Year 12.

 Lowther Hall is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA), the Alliance of Girls' Schools Australasia (AGSA), the Association of Independent Schools of Victoria (AISV), and is a founding member of Girls Sport Victoria (GSV).

 History

+Earlsbrae Hall

-Lowther Hall comprises numerous buildings, varying in age.
-At the centre of the school is "Earlsbrae Hall", commonly referred to by students, parents and staff as "The Mansion".
-It was built over two years by W.K.
-Noble, to a design by renowned architect, R. A. Lawson, for the brewer, Collier McCracken.
-Finished in 1890, the exterior of the mansion looks like a Graeco-Roman temple with Corinthian columns.
-Inside the mansion there is an extensive use of carved woodwork and stained glass windows.
+The Lowther Hall Anglican Grammar School comprises numerous buildings, varying in age.
+At the centre of the school is a two-storey former mansion, "Earlsbrae Hall", commonly referred to by students, parents and staff as "The Mansion".
+The mansion was constructed between 1888 and 1890 for the brewer Collier McCracken, designed by R. A. Lawson in the Victorian Georgian style, with sixteen Corinthian columns.
+It is one of the few known examples of the Lawson's work.
+Built by W. K. Noble, the exterior of the mansion has a Graeco-Roman temple exterior appearance.
+Inside the mansion there were 27 rooms over two levels with a promenade roof and included extensive use of carved woodwork and stained glass windows.

-In 1911, Earlsbrae Hall was bought by E.W.
-Cole, owner of Cole's Book Arcade.
+Earlsbrae Hall originally stood on almost 3 acre.
+Whilst the site has been reduced in size, the house still maintains a relationship with Leslie Road.
+In 1911, E.W.
+Cole, the owner of Cole's Book Arcade, purchased Earlsbrae Hall for his family and added a large aviary.
+Cole had a 75 ft floral rainbow planted in the front garden.
+When Cole died in 1918, Earlsbrae Hall was sold to the Anglican Church and remodelled as a girls' grammar school.

+The mansion was added to the Victorian Heritage Register on 9 October 1974 in recognition of its architectural and historical significance.

+School history

 The school started in 1920.
 It resulted from the amalgamation of Blinkbonnie's Ladies' College and Winstow Girls' School.
-The name Lowther Hall comes from the Bishop of Melbourne, Lowther Clarke.
-In 1928 Elizabeth Kilgour Kirkhope was appointed as head and she guided the school through the depression.
-She left and joined Lauriston Girls' School in 1933 and in 1935 she bought that school.
+The Lowther Hall Anglican Grammar School was named in honour of the Archbishop of Melbourne, Lowther Clarke, who was responsible for the purchase of Earlsbrae Hall.
+In 1928 Elizabeth Kirkhope was appointed as head and guided the school through the Great Depression.
+Kirkhope was appointed as head of the Lauriston Girls' School in 1933 and in 1935 purchased Lauriston.